Typora supports rendering normal mathematics using Tex/LaTeX syntax. The rendering process is processed by MathJax.

 and \label

-).When Math rendering goes wrong, like output math too wild/narrow, or equation numbering becomes incorrect, you can trigger force refresh for all math from the Edit
+).When math rendering goes wrong, like the output math is too wild/narrow, or equation numbering becomes incorrect, you can trigger a forced refresh for all math from the Edit

 → Math Tools